google/google-analytics-utilities/README.md

 1. List GA4 account summaries.
-2. Select the properties from which you want to retrieve DV360 links.
+2. Select the properties from which you want to retrieve audiences.
 3. Navigate to the “GA4 Audiences” sheet.
 4. Click on Google Analytics Utilities > Google Analytics 4 > Audiences > List.
 5. The audiences for the selected properties will be listed in the “GA4 Audiences” sheet.